Nogha12/nogha_plex_tools/README.md

      ```
    - Edit `.env` and add your Plex server URL and access token
       - **IMPORTANT**: Ensure that `.env` is never comitted to version control (it should already be in `.gitingore`)
-      - **IMPORTANT**: Ensure that `.env` is never comitted to version control (it should already be in `.gitingore`)

 3. To find your Plex access token:
-   - Read Plex's official documentation: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
    - Read Plex's official documentation: https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/